Thank you for visiting our page!

 “Their commitment to their repertoire is evident in every phrase.”

-The chamber ensemble Nordic Affect, newly nominated for the Nordic Council Music Prize, was formed in 2005 to promote music from the 17th and 18th centuries as well as the performance of contemporary music.
+Since its foundation Nordic Affect has combined new compositions with the music of the 17th and 18th century.
+This comes as a natural reaction to the vibrant musical life of Iceland, where music from ancient manuscripts is being rediscovered at the same time as new compositional computer software is being developed.
 Its members represent the new generation of period instrumentalists who share a passion for viewing familiar musical forms from a different perspective as well as venturing into new terrain.
-Nordic Affect takes its name from the Baroque practice of trying to communicate certain affects and to inspire different emotional states through the composition and performance of music.
+Nordic Affect takes its name from the Baroque practice of inspiring different emotional states in audiences and communicating certain moods (or affects) through the composition and performance of music.

 Each of the musicians in the group is a specialist in historical performance having studied both in Europe and the USA.
 Members of Nordic Affect perform as soloists and chamber musicians throughout Europe as well as being active orchestral musicians with various well-known period instrument ensembles.
-Since its debut at the Skálholt Summer Concerts the group has performed in Iceland, Finland, Denmark, the Netherlands, France and England in addition to launching their own chamber music concert series in Reykjavík.
+Since its debut in 2005 Nordic Affect has performed in Iceland, Finland, Denmark, the Netherlands, France and England.
+In addition their winter concert series in Reykjavík has provided a platform for their unique blend of music and education.